AVC means exactly what you think, an additional voluntary contribution to your pension scheme.

 If you are a member of a company occupational pension scheme you may be allowed to invest in an Additional Voluntary Contribution Scheme.

-Two types of scheme
+2 types of scheme

 Many people have still got old AVC schemes that were taken out before pension rules were simplified in 2006.
-They may have important cash lump sum benefits that you should take expert pension advice on to protect them.
+They may have important cash lump sum benefits that you should take our expert pension advice on to protect them.

 25% Tax Free Cash Benefit